Create a Watercolor Text Effect in Photoshop

 Step 1: Background Placement

 Choose a size for the project you want to work on and place the paper texture into the project.
-If you want to follow step-by-step, I’m using a 540px X 250px canvas size.
+If you want to follow step-by-step, I’m using a 660px X 300px canvas size.

 Step 2: Type Placement

 Throw out some text on the canvas.
-Try to be more original than me and use a term other than the word “Type”.
-In my opinion a Serif font is more appealing with the watercolor look.
-Here, I’ve used the font “Fontin Bold” at 125pt with the tracking set at 25.
+In my opinion a serif, script or handdrawn font is more appealing with the watercolor look.
+Here, I’ve used the font “Larry Regular” at 178pt with the Standard Ligatures turned on.
+This can be located in the Character Window near the bottom.
 The color of the text is not significant at this point.

 Step 3: Layer Style Options